 Evaluating the optical symmetry of the diamond provides insight into how bright the diamond will appear, where it gathers light from within a room, how light moves through the diamond and is projected outward from the stone, the degree to which it leaks light, and how consistent the facet structure of the diamond is… and none of this is reflected by the symmetry grade which is provided on a diamond grading report, so it’s not enough to simply limit your search to diamonds which have a polish and symmetry grades of Very Good, Excellent or Ideal.

-As a result of the wide range of facet designs incorporated in the production of oval cut diamonds, there can be a vast disparity in both the volume of light return and the type of sparkle produced by each oval shaped diamond.
-However it is reasonable to assume that tighter proportions will yield a higher volume of light return and better optical symmetry will result in more sparkle.
-This tutorial on how to use the Ideal Scope and ASET Scope for fancy shape diamonds provides some great examples of fancy shape diamonds which exhibit various levels of optical symmetry and light leakage.
+As a result of the wide range of facet designs incorporated in the production of oval cut diamonds, there can be a vast disparity in both the volume of light return and the type of sparkle produced by each oval-shaped diamond.
+However, it is reasonable to assume that tighter proportions will yield a higher volume of light return and better optical symmetry will result in more sparkle.
+This tutorial on how to use the Ideal Scope and ASET Scope for fancy shape diamonds provides some great examples of fancy shape diamonds that exhibit various levels of optical symmetry and light leakage.

-Since I’m not aware of a single online diamond dealer who specializes in oval brilliant ideal cut diamonds, I proceeded to search for oval cut diamonds on Blue Nile, search for oval cut diamonds on James Allen, and search for oval cut diamonds on Ritani, using the parameters for total depth (59 – 63%) and table diameter (53 – 61.5%) as suggested in the legacy proportions chart for oval shaped diamonds created by David Atlas back in 1998.
-Since I want to increase the odds of finding oval shaped diamonds which will exhibit a higher level of cut quality, I further limited the search to options graded by the GIA or AGSL with Excellent or Ideal polish and symmetry.
+Since I’m not aware of a single online diamond dealer who specializes in oval brilliant ideal cut diamonds, I proceeded to search for oval cut diamonds on Blue Nile, search for oval cut diamonds on James Allen, and search for oval cut diamonds on Ritani, using the parameters for total depth (59 – 63%) and table diameter (53 – 61.5%) as suggested in the legacy proportions chart for oval-shaped diamonds created by David Atlas back in 1998.
+Since I want to increase the odds of finding oval-shaped diamonds that will exhibit a higher level of cut quality, I further limited the search to options graded by the GIA or AGSL with Excellent or Ideal polish and symmetry.

 As you can see there are a wealth of oval brilliant cut diamonds available online which have the potential to be exceptional looking diamonds based upon the Legacy AGA chart showing describing the ideal proportions for oval cut diamonds, but the diamond details pages provided for the diamonds referenced above do not contain images of the diamonds as seen through an ASET Scope or an Ideal Scope.